Music & Entertainment

 How Life Insurance Helps

-Succession planning preserving label and artist relationships
+Succession planning specifically preserving label and artist relationships, including documented contact relationships and warm-handoff protocols for key client accounts

 Coverage Considerations